NikolayNIK/material_table_view/README.md

   horizontal scroll that is default on Android causing the scrollbar to stretch off the screen on overscroll.
 - No support for RTL layout.
-- Column widgets will lose their state upon switching between scrolled and docked state unless they have `GlobalKey` assigned to them.
-  This is an implementation detail and should not be relied upon.

 ## Getting help